-Then the internal flash memory directory block has become corrupted.
+If your receiver has both the YELLOW and GREEN LED's flash simultaneously, then the internal flash memory directory block has become corrupted.
 This is a status message indicating that the receiver is unable to open or write to a new file in the 4 GB Flash memory.
 Follow these instructions to fix this issue:

 - Attach the receiver to a computer, it will mount as a disk drive letter.
 Note the drive letter.
-If your operating system requests that you check the disk for errors, do so. - Download all of the current files from the receiver using the X9x-Download tool. - Reformat the X9x-OPUS receiver using the Windows Explorer on your computer.
+If your operating system requests that you check the disk for errors, do so. - Download all of the current files from the receiver using the iGx tool. - Reformat the receiver using the Windows Explorer on your computer.